-In a way it’s fitting that Treme should come quietly to a close with an abbreviated season.
-The series fades like the sociopolitical issues it was created to address — like Hurricane Katrina, no longer in the public eye as the media moves on to the next story.
-To many this series will probably be remembered as David Simon’s disappointing follow-up to The Wire, but that’s an unfortunate way to tag it.
+In a way, it’s fitting that Treme should come quietly to a close with an abbreviated season.
+The series fades like the sociopolitical issues it was created to address; like Hurricane Katrina, no longer in the public eye as the media moves on to the next story.
+To many, this series will probably be remembered as David Simon’s disappointing follow-up to The Wire, but that’s an unfortunate way to tag it.
 Treme shares The Wire’s stylistic sensibility, but it’s really going for something different, and it’s a beautiful achievement in its own right.

 Treme never quite matched The Wire’s knack for compelling plot, but I don’t think it ever meant to.
-It’s a rich, illuminating portrait of a society, its pros and cons, its goodness and its evil.
+It’s a rich, illuminating portrait of a society, its pros and cons, its goodness and evil.
 That said, it does deploys The Wire’s story-telling techniques — patient, subtle, its images and moments building a cumulative effect.
 In that respect, season four suffers in comparison to its predecessors: a five-episode arc may be plenty of time for a conventional series to wind down its message, but Treme has a particular rhythm, and here it feels uncomfortably rushed.
-But the final two episodes of the season are particularly strong, eschewing the exclamation point ending for, well, periods of ellipsis: more of a “life goes on” finale.
+But the final two episodes of the season are particularly strong, eschewing an exclamation-point ending for, well, periods of ellipsis: more of a “life goes on” resolution.
 It’s a moving and appropriate send-off for a one-of-a-kind series, and one that deserves more recognition.